 Our thoughts and prayers are with the residents and families who were affected by two tornadoes that left nothing but destruction in their paths on Tuesday, March 3rd.
 Currently, 25 residents, including children, of middle Tennessee have been reported to have died or are still reported missing in the aftermath of the storm.
 Thousands of other residents are left to pick through the scattered debris that once was their homes.

-In the wake of these tornadoes, Mercury One has mobilized with our humanitarian and disaster relief partners to begin to aid and rebuild these devasted communities.
-Read on for updates from our partner on the ground and learn how you can assist those in need.
+In the wake of these tornadoes, Mercury One has mobilized with our humanitarian and disaster relief partners to begin to aid and rebuild these devastated communities.

 Despite having more hills, Shelby Bottom seemed to have a larger area of impact than Donelson.
 This area also had fewer volunteers.
 We witnessed one mother walking around with her four kids handing out baked goods.
 Little gestures like this were seen throughout the communities we were able to walkthrough.
 After this scouting trip we met with our ministry liaison, Jennifer Ranson whose insight and community resources were a tremendous help throughout the day.
 She took us to meet several church leaders in some of the most hard-hit Nashville areas.
 This urban community was reeling from the tornado, but was not as well off as the others.
 Trees, power lines, and debris plagued the community just as much as we had witnessed in the prior communities.
 These families were on the verge of homelessness.
 Many of them were benefactors of Jennifer’s Bridge ministry where they receive weekly food donations.